Guarantors

 You can then ask the lender for copies of any of the documents in the list, and the lender has to give you them within five working days.

-The same rules apply to you when you file your statement of defence.
+You also have to provide the same information as the lender when you file your statement of defence.
 You must provide the lender with a list of relevant documents, and the lender can require you to provide copies of the documents within five working days.

 What happens after the statements of claim and defence have been filed?